prophesee-ai/petalinux-projects/Documentation/source/integration.rst

 With these patches, when a Metavision application is run with the ``V4L2_HEAP`` environment variable set to the name of a DMA heap, it uses this heap to allocate the buffer memory.
-In this project exemples, the heap called ``reserved`` is used, it is a heap created by petalinux default configuration, by the ``cma=900M`` in the kernel command line, where cma stands for `contiguous memory allocator <https://lwn.net/Articles/396707/>`_.
+In this project examples, the heap called ``reserved`` is used, it is a heap created by petalinux default configuration, by the ``cma=900M`` in the kernel command line, where cma stands for `contiguous memory allocator <https://lwn.net/Articles/396707/>`_.

 If ``V4L2_HEAP`` is not set, the default V4L2 allocator will be used.
-This results in poor decoding performances, and it is assumed that, by default, V4L2 allocates non-cachable memory, as this avoids cache maintenance considarations, and a CPU is inefficient to handle the usual (frame-based) data of V4L2 devices.
+This results in poor decoding performances, and it is assumed that, by default, V4L2 allocates non-cachable memory, as this avoids cache maintenance considerations, and a CPU is inefficient to handle the usual (frame-based) data of V4L2 devices.

 Enable ``VIDEO_ADV_DEBUG`` in the kernel